 President & CEO (2021- )

 Rev. James Johnson was appointed as the President & CEO of Worldwide Missions in April 2021, after having served for many years as the ministry's Vice President.
-An ordained Anglican minister with over 23 years in the pastorate, he has also worked over 15 years in global Christian missions, and over 15 years in radio broadcasting.
+An ordained Anglican minister with over 23 years in the pastorate, he has also worked nearly 20 years in global Christian missions, and over 15 years in radio broadcasting.

-In Washington D.C., on Inauguration Day 2017, James was appointed by President Donald J. Trump to the United States Department of Homeland Security, where he served as Advisor to the Office of Public Affairs, as Senior Advisor to the Federal Emergency Management Agency, and as the Director of the Center for Faith-Based and Neighborhood Partnerships.
+On Inauguration Day 2017, James was appointed by President Donald J. Trump to the United States Department of Homeland Security, where he served as Advisor to the Office of Public Affairs, Senior Advisor to the Federal Emergency Management Agency, and Director of the Center for Faith-Based and Neighborhood Partnerships.

-In that presidential appointment, James directed all federal, state, and local community outreach efforts for the third-largest department of the U.S. Government.
-He represented DHS in key meetings in the United States Senate, strengthened faith-based collaboration between 13 different Cabinet-level departments, and worked with federal law enforcement and security agencies to advise churches and religious institutions on establishing and strengthening safety and security protocols.
+In that presidential appointment, James directed all federal, state, and local community outreach for the third-largest department of the U.S. government, representing DHS at key meetings in the U.S. Senate, strengthening faith-based collaboration between 13 Cabinet departments, and working with law enforcement and security agencies to advise churches and religious institutions on establishing and strengthening safety and security protocols.

-James supported the President's federal policies to stop human trafficking in the United States, to strengthen the federal Government's relationship with faith-based charities, and to end the anti-religious policies that had been preventing churches from receiving federal disaster funds to rebuild their destroyed property.
-James also directed the Federal Emergency Management Agency's community outreach efforts to help American cites and towns that were devastated by three category-5 hurricanes in 2017.
-He also led the Department of Homeland Security's on-the-ground response to various community, law enforcement, and religious groups in Sutherland Springs, Texas, after the bloodiest church shooting in U.S. history, which left 26 people dead.
+James supported the President's federal policies to stop human trafficking, to strengthen the U.S. government's relationship with faith-based charities, and to end the anti-religious policies that had been preventing churches from receiving federal disaster funds to rebuild their destroyed property.
+James also directed the Federal Emergency Management Agency's community outreach efforts to help rebuild American cites and communities that had been devastated by three category-5 hurricanes.
+Moreover, he led DHS's on-the-ground response to law enforcement, state and local government, churches, and relief groups in Sutherland Springs, Texas, in the wake of the bloodiest church shooting in American history, which left 26 people dead.

 James holds a B.A. in Theology from Bethany Global University and an M.A. in Public Policy from Regent University School of Government.
 An 8-time recipient of the Best Speaker Award in Toastmaster's International, James has taught nine subjects at two midwestern colleges: Economics, Government, American History, Western Civilization, Sociology, Language Arts, Ethics, Logic, and Public Speaking.

-James and his wife Janis have been married for 34 years and have six children and 12 grandchildren.
-Three of their children are serving in the U.S. Armed Forces, and a fourth is preparing to serve after he graduates from college.
+James and his wife Janis have been married for 36 years and have six children and 12 grandchildren.
+Three of their children are currently serving in the U.S. Armed Forces, and a fourth is preparing to serve after graduation from college.